About MitID

-For more information about the user interface, see Frontend policies and guidelines.
+For more information about the user interface, see for example Authentication flows for the end-user.

 # Time plan

-MitID will be available in mid-2021.
-There will be a transition period where you can use both NemID and MitID, although NemID will be phased out at the beginning of 2022.
+There will be a transition period where you can use both NemID and MitID, although NemID will be phased out by the end of June 2022.